marcinwiacek/requestor/readme.md

 Requestor

 Application for sending, analizing and testing requests.
-Initially created as proof of concept, currently could be used as simpler replacement for SoapUI, Ready API, Postman, curl and similar tools.
+Initially created as proof of concept, currently could be used in various situations as replacement for SoapUI, Ready API, Postman, curl and similar tools.
 Written in Java Script, using nodeJS (=speed, available code, no problems with onboarding in some companies, support for all important features, etc.).

+# TODO
+params between steps
+drag & drop
+copy & paste all elements inside - copying, but displaying immediately new created elements with drag & drop copy with new dbid run for the whole suite / tc junit results runner own ssl cert wyszukiwanie blednych parametrow zmiana parameterow w body, headers

 # Why another app?
 Because many existing apps were written years ago and are obsolete